faimi-workshop/faimi-workshop.github.io/2022/index.md

 ### TL;DR

  - Fairness+Medical Imaging based speakers, extended abstracts/posters, and discussion.
- - MICCAI 2022 Tutorial (Sept.
-18 or 22, Singapore)
  - Abstract Deadline TBD

 ### Aim and Scope

 Research in Fairness, Equity, and Accountability in ML has highlighted biases in learned systems between demographic groups, potentially adding risk to outcomes for specfic sub-populations.
 Recent work has uncovered these risks in both MIC and CAI application domains.
-Our tutorial aims to host a vibrant discussion of recent and ongoing work in Fairness/+ in Medical Imaging in a half-day tutorial at MICCAI 2022.
+Our tutorial aims to host a vibrant discussion of recent and ongoing work in Fairness/+ in Medical Imaging in a half-day tutorial.

 Alongside invited lectures, we also invite the submission of extended abstracts on the following topics:
  - Assessment of bias in ML applications for medical imaging